churchjg/Project3_fix/README.md

 ## Introduction
 For this project, I sourced an API from the mealDB API site - [Link] https://www.themealdb.com/api.php.
 I was tasked with pairing this API data with a UI Pattern, I chose the Modal pattern.
 I then combined the two to create an interactive experience.
+The page will load new recipes each time.

 ## Development
 I first built my main HTML and CSS structure of how I wanted the page to look using a wireframe.
 After that I used Javascript to push the data into the div classes within my overall container.
 After that, I spent time making sure the images appeared aestetically pleasing.
 I also added some mouse functionality so that images will become larger when you pan over them.